mativizo/mativizo-twitch-bot/README.md

 #### Greetings

 Greetings are special triggers.
-When someone type e.g. "hello!" bot will reply with random message.
+When someone type for e.g. "hello!" bot will reply with random message.
 Triggers and messages are saved in database.
 You can change settings by hand or by commands, check [#Commands](#commands).

+#### Goodbyes

+Goodbyes are special triggers, like Greetings.
+When someone type for e.g. "good night" bot will reply.
+All settings for Goodbyes are in database and can by changed by hand or by commands - check [#Commands](#commands)

 ## Overlays